 Stream Movies Like Your Own Netflix

-A cool thing that you can do with a NAS, is to run a software called Plex (usually installed by default or in the App store for the manufacturer).
+A cool thing that you can do with a NAS, is to run a software called Plex (usually installed by default or in the App Store for the manufacturer).
 This software will read movies, tv shows, music, and other media from a folder and will then present it to you on your computer, tv or another device.

 But it won’t just list the files.
-Plex will actually create a Netflix-like library, downloading move trailers, album covers, and extra material.
+Plex will create a Netflix-like library, downloading movie trailers, album covers, and extra material.
 It is also possible to connect your tv subscription to Plex so that you watch TV from the app.
 Plex collects all your entertainment into one app and it is running from your network so that you reach it on all your devices.

-Running Your Personal Cloud
+Running Your Own Cloud Storage

 I guess you know about Google Cloud, iCloud from Apple or OneDrive from Microsoft?
-If you don’t want to use their services because you want to keep your data to yourself, you can use a NAS to create your own personal cloud that you can actually access from outside your home.
+If you don’t want to use their services because you want to keep your data to yourself, you can use a NAS to create your personal cloud storage that you can access from outside your home.

 You take an image on your phone and that photo is automatically synced to a library on your NAS so that when you come home, you can quickly see that photo on your computer.
-That could be one use case for a personal cloud.
+That could be one use case for a personal cloud storage.
 The same could be said with documents or anything else.

 Running Virtual Machines

-If you are a bit more tech savvy and would like to have a personal lab environment at home, you can have a NAS doing the hard work.
+If you are a bit more tech-savvy and would like to have a personal lab environment at home, you can have a NAS doing the hard work.
 Many NAS systems offer the possibility to create virtual machines, making it quite easy to set up a domain controller and a web server, for example.

 If you want to do this, you should be ready to add some extra RAM in your NAS as virtual machines usually want at least 4GB ram each.
 Most NAS hardware comes with a 2 or 4GB ram which isn’t enough.